Novum Law recognised in prestigious Chambers & Partners Guide 2024

 Tragically, Raymond died aged 76 of mesothelioma, a terminal cancer of the lining of the lungs caused by inhaling asbestos dust and fibres, in 2008.
 And this year, in January 2021, Alan (age 87), a much-loved father, grandfather and great grandfather, sadly died of asbestosis, an incurable, chronic lung condition.

-Alan Jolliffe, a specialist asbestos lawyer from Novum Law, which has offices at Drakes Meadow, near Greenbridge Retail Park in Swindon, is supporting Alan Neale’s family.
+Alan Jolliffe, an asbestos disease legal specialist from Novum Law, which has offices at Drakes Meadow, near Greenbridge Retail Park in Swindon, is supporting Alan Neale’s family.
 They hope to get justice for him and secure the asbestos compensation they are entitled to following his premature death earlier this year.

 The use of asbestos in the railway industry was widespread between the 1950s and 1980s, and sadly for Swindon, the devastating impact is still being felt.